djonn/jobindex-scraper/README.md

 ## Run

-- Set time interval in "scrape.py"
+- Set time interval and categories in "scrape.py"
+- `source .venv/bin/activate` (if not done already)
 - `python scrape.py`